Chanar Jilipi, Chanar Jilapi, or Chenna Jalebi – whatever you call it, it's delicious!

 - Boil it on a medium flame for around 8-10 minutes.

-- Start frying Jilapies on medium flame till those turn deep reddish brown in color.
+- Start frying Jilapies on medium flame till they turn deep reddish brown.

 - Transfer fried Jilapies immediately to the Sugar syrup and keep them soaked in Sugar syrup for around 2 hours.